ywkao/hexagonal_histograms/README.md

 ## Steps for DQM GUI display (not in this repository)
 - Main idea: txt file -> TGraphs -> TH2Poly -> DQM GUI Display
-- Require TH2Poly implemented in DQM EDAnalyzer (PR#41932 on CMSSW has merged)
+- Require TH2Poly implemented in CMS DQM Service ([PR#41932](https://github.com/cms-sw/cmssw/pull/41932) on CMSSW has merged).
-- Load the geometry root file in DQM EDAnalyzer
+- Load the geometry root file in DQM EDAnalyzer (as demonstrated in the ROOT macro).
-- Fill entries & produce plots
+- Fill entries & store polygonal monitor elements in DQM root file.
+- Upload the DQM root file to the CMS DQM GUI.

 ## References
 - https://root.cern/manual/python/